Grootberg Lodge Education Fund / Khoadi Hoas Education Fund

-Single parents head of household – particularly women-headed households
+Single parents heading the household – particularly women-headed households

 Children with disabilities